mcmah309/rust_core/book/src/libs/cell/cell.md

   cell.set(2);
 }
 ```
+In a reactive context, such as with flutter, the conceptual equivalent is `ValueNotifier`.

 Extensions exist for primitives. e.g. `Cell<int>` can be used similar to a normal `int`.
 ```dart
 Cell<int> cell = Cell(10);